hknd23/DeepLearningCausal/README_new.md

 ### Using the Package: Deep Neural Network Estimation

-We illustrate the functionality of **DeepLearningCausal** using the two datasets summarized above.
+We illustrate the functionality of **DeepLearningCausal** using the two datasets summarized [here](/tutorial.md#example-data-description).
 These datasets are included and briefly described in the manual for the package.

 #### Deep Neural Networks for Meta-Learners Using reticulate, tensorflow and keras3